Wittenoom, Western Australia: Name

 Wittenoom was named by Lang Hancock after Frank Wittenoom, his partner in the nearby Mulga Downs Station.
-The land around Wittenoom was originally settled by Wittenoom's brother, politician Sir Edward Horne Wittenoom.
+The land around Wittenoom was originally settled by Wittenoom's brother, politician Edward Horne Wittenoom.

 By the late 1940s, there were calls for a government townsite near the mine, and the Mines Department recommended it be named Wittenoom, advising that adoption of that name was strongly urged by the local people.

 The name was approved in 1948, but it was not until 2 May 1950 that the townsite was officially gazetted.
 In 1951, the name was changed to Wittenoom Gorge at the request of the mining company but, in 1974, it was changed back to Wittenoom.

 The mine closed in 1966, and the official abolition of the town was gazetted in March 2007.

 Religion

 In 1968, Wittenoom was one of only two Catholic parishes in the Pilbara.

 History

+The area was originally resided on by the Panyjima, also known as the Banjima, an Aboriginal Australian people of the Pilbara region of Western Australia.
+They hold Native Title over the area.

 In 1917, the Mines Department first recorded the presence of blue asbestos in the Hamersley Ranges.
-In the early 1930s, Langley Hancock discovered Wittenoom Gorge, on the Mulga Downs property.
+In the early 1930s, Lang Hancock discovered Wittenoom Gorge, on the Mulga Downs property.